-The NROTC Program was established to educate and train qualified young men and women for service as commissioned officers in the Naval Reserve or Marine Corps Reserve.
+The NROTC program was established to educate and train qualified young men and women for service as commissioned officers in the Naval Reserve or Marine Corps Reserve.
 As the largest single source of Navy and Marine Corps officers, the NROTC Scholarship Program fills a vital need in preparing mature young men and women for leadership and management positions in an increasingly technical Navy and Marine Corps.

-Selected applicants for the NROTC Scholarship Program are awarded scholarships through a highly competitive national selection process, and receive full tuition, books, fees and other financial benefits at many of the country's leading colleges and universities.
+Selected applicants for the NROTC Scholarship Program are awarded scholarships through a highly competitive national selection process and receive full tuition, books, fees and other financial benefits at many of the country's leading colleges and universities.
 Upon graduation, midshipmen are commissioned as officers in the Naval Reserve or Marine Corps Reserve.

-The NROTC Scholarship Program is available to qualified students who graduate from high school before August 1 of the year they intend to start college.
+The NROTC Scholarship Program is available to qualified students who graduate from high school before Aug.
+1 of the year they intend to start college.

-Students selected for the NROTC Scholarship Program make their own arrangements for college enrollment and room and board, and take the normal course load required by the college or university for degree completion.
+Students selected for the NROTC Scholarship Program make their own arrangements for college enrollment and room and board, and they take the normal course load required by the college or university for degree completion.
 Additionally, scholarship midshipmen are required to follow specific academic guidelines.

-Upon graduation, NROTC Scholarship Program midshipmen are commissioned as Ensigns in the Naval Reserve or Second Lieutenants in the Marine Corps Reserve.
-Midshipmen without scholarships may also receive a commission through the College Program.
-College Program midshipmen must serve at least three years of active duty service if they accept a commission.
+Upon graduation, NROTC Scholarship Program midshipmen are commissioned as ensigns in the Naval Reserve or second lieutenants in the Marine Corps Reserve.
+Midshipmen without scholarships also may receive a commission through the College Program.
+College Program midshipmen must serve at least three years of active-duty service if they accept a commission.
 The service commitment times vary according to what community in which the graduate has selected to serve.

 Full information concerning the NROTC Scholarship Program is available from any of the colleges and universities with NROTC units or from Navy and Marine Corps recruiters.
 A list of colleges and universities is available on this website at the Colleges and Universities page.